NicholasBoccuzzi/Survival-of-the-Typist/README.md

 **Day 4**:

--Created a class for Fast_Enemies that inherit from the class Moving Object -Fast_Enemies start out with a given velocity pointed towards targets -Fast Enemies are drawn as triangles
+- Created a class for Fast_Enemies that inherit from the class Moving Object
+- Fast_Enemies start out with a given velocity pointed towards targets
+- Fast Enemies are drawn as triangles
--Gave the Avatar parameters that will keep it within the walls of the canvas
+- Gave the Avatar parameters that will keep it within the walls of the canvas

 **Day 5**:

--Created a class for Slow_Enemies that inherit from the class Moving Object -Slow Enemies can either take up the entire width or height of the canvas -Extended Out of bounds to be the canvas size + 50 in all directions to allow enemies to be generated off screen before working their way in
+- Created a class for Slow_Enemies that inherit from the class Moving Object
+- Slow Enemies can either take up the entire width or height of the canvas
+- Extended Out of bounds to be the canvas size + 50 in all directions to allow enemies to be generated off screen before working their way in

 **Day 6**:

--Added first sound effect for bullet fire by creating new HTML Audio Elements any time space bar is pressed -Created Input field for user typing
+- Added first sound effect for bullet fire by creating new HTML Audio Elements any time space bar is pressed
+- Created Input field for user typing
--Mapped "Enter" to toggle between input field and the canvas -Gave the avatar a limit to number of bullets created -Created HTML container that flashes "Reload" when out of ammo -Created Event Listener for input field for given input "Reload" that will clear input value and reload avatar ammo stock
+- Mapped "Enter" to toggle between input field and the canvas
+- Gave the avatar a limit to number of bullets created
+- Created HTML container that flashes "Reload" when out of ammo
+- Created Event Listener for input field for given input "Reload" that will clear input value and reload avatar ammo stock

 **Day 7**:
--Thought of and Implemented unique positional tracking -Added background music for the game
+- Thought of and Implemented unique positional tracking
+- Added background music for the game

 **Day 8**:
--Thought of and Implemented unique collision detection -Added sound effect for
+- Thought of and Implemented unique collision detection
+- Added sound effect for

 **Day 9**
--Added Shield, Bomb, and Teleport functionality for the avatar -Added text inputs for the Shield, Bomb, Teleport functionalities that are triggered through events -Crafted death animations for avatar
+- Added Shield, Bomb, and Teleport functionality for the avatar
+- Added text inputs for the Shield, Bomb, Teleport functionalities that are triggered through events
+- Crafted death animations for avatar

 **Day 10**:
--Implemented a main menu (game does not start until Typed "Start") -Added a "Story" to the game
+- Implemented a main menu (game does not start until Typed "Start")
+- Added a "Story" to the game
--Story is triggered by typing "Story"
+- Story is triggered by typing "Story"
--Tweaked difficulty of the game
+- Tweaked difficulty of the game

 **Day 11**:
--Began implementing high scores through firebase -Added player directions to help new players understand how to play the game -Tweaked difficulty of the game
+- Began implementing high scores through firebase
+- Added player directions to help new players understand how to play the game
+- Tweaked difficulty of the game

 **Day 12**:
--Added Directions
+- Added Directions
--Finished high score implementation
+- Finished high score implementation
--Tweaked difficulty of the game
+- Tweaked difficulty of the game

 **Day 13**:
--Added onload event for background gif to smooth out the loading process for the game -Full game live and linked to my personal website
+- Added onload event for background gif to smooth out the loading process for the game
+- Full game live and linked to my personal website

 ### Bonus features